Undergraduate minor: African American studies

 Graduate degree: M.A. in African American world studies

-African American studies encourages students to use facilities of the Afro-American Cultural Center.
-The center serves as a museum and library of educational and cultural artifacts and exhibits of African American culture, providing cultural enrichment for the Iowa City community and promoting diversity among all members of the University community.
-It also provides a cultural meeting place for African American students.
+African American studies encourages students to use the African American Cultural Center (Afro-House).
+The center serves as a museum and library housing educational artifacts.
+Offering enrichment for the University of Iowa and promoting diversity among all members of the Iowa City community, the center also provides a cultural hub for African American students.

 African American Studies Student Association

-The African American Studies Student Association aims to promote knowledge about people of African descent by sponsoring programs on various topics.
-Any University of Iowa student interested in African American studies is eligible to become a member.
+The African American Studies Student Association aims to promote knowledge about Black life in the United States by hosting speakers, publicizing artistic performances, and sponsoring relevant programs with various campus collaborators.
+The association is primarily designed for AAS majors and minors; however, any University of Iowa student interested in African American studies is eligible to become a member.

 Seminar and Lecture Series

 The African American Studies Seminar Series and the Darwin Turner Lecture bring important scholars and creative artists to the University of Iowa campus.
-Guests of the lecture and seminar series have included Amiri Baraka, Michelle Wallace, and Valerie Smith.
+Guests of the lecture and seminar series have included Amiri Baraka, Trudier Harris, Ta-Nehisi Coates, Michelle Wallace, Mary Patillo, J. Lorand Matory, Portia Maultsby, Paul Butler, Gabrielle Forman, and Valerie Smith.

-Graduate students from a range of disciplines in the College of Liberal Arts and Sciences are encouraged to participate in the program's interdisciplinary graduate seminar, which is dedicated to advanced readings, scholarly books, and articles in African American Studies.
+Graduate students from a range of disciplines in the Colleges of Liberal Arts and Sciences, Law, Public Health, and Education, and the Tippie School of Business, as well as elsewhere are encouraged to participate in the program's interdisciplinary graduate seminar, which is dedicated to research methods and advanced readings in African American studies.

 Graduate Student Mentoring and Advising

-African American studies sponsors several intellectual and social gatherings for graduate students across disciplines.
-During these events, students connect with others interested in African Americans studies and receive advice about becoming faculty members and being productive members of the academic profession.
+The African American Studies Program sponsors several intellectual and social gatherings for graduate students across multiple disciplines.
+During these events, students connect with others interested in African American studies and receive advice about becoming faculty members, being productive members of the academic profession, and career options outside of academia.

 Undergraduate Programs of Study